 He drew a little closer.

-Alelsa snorted and smeared green goo down his shirt front.
+Alelsa snorted and slapped the last of the goo down his shirt front.
 “Yes, yes you are.”

 They clasped hands again, but Alelsa’s eyes dropped from his to the floor, and his own followed.